 Members of a limited liability partnership can be individuals or existing businesses, although there must be at least two members.

 You will need to choose a name for your business.
 Firstly, you should check that your proposed name is available (you can check existing names via Companies House) and make sure does not include any ‘sensitive’ or ‘restricted’ terms.
-More information on these steps can be found in this Companies House guidance.
+More information on these steps can be found in this GOV.UK LLP guidance.

-You, or a formations agent, should complete Form LL IN01 (online version) and submit it electronically or in paper format together with the appropriate fee.
-As of April 2011, the fee is currently £40 for a standard registration (£100 for a same day service), and £14 if the registration is submitted electronically (£30 for the same day service).
+You, or a formations agent, should complete Form LL IN01 and submit it electronically or in paper format together with the appropriate fee.
+As of April 2011, the fee is currently £40.

 The LL IN01 form will include details such as your company name, the proposed registered address, details about the founding members, and a statement of compliance.

-Once you have completed the registration process, you will received a Certificate of Incorporation from Companies House.
+Once you have completed the registration process, you will receive a Certificate of Incorporation from Companies House.

 Our company registration partner, Duport, can set up an LLP for you online.
 Simply click here for more details.